 About Ingles

-Headquartered in Asheville, North Carolina, Ingles Markets Inc. operates 197 supermarkets in six southeastern states In conjunction with its supermarket operations, the company operates neighborhood shopping centers, most of which contain an Ingles supermarket.
+Ingles Markets Inc. has 197 supermarkets in six Southeast states.
+In addition, the company operates neighborhood shopping centers, most of which contain one of its supermarkets.
 The company also owns a fluid dairy facility that supplies Ingles supermarkets and unaffiliated customers.